 That being said…I haven’t always been so surrounded by wellness.
 And I hope that my journey will help inspire others to change their lives.

 I was a latchkey kid growing up, in a home surrounded by drugs and alcohol.
 I ate a lot of junk food.
 When you are home alone all of the time, and money is tight, you don’t eat very well.
 Sometimes you don’t eat at all.
 I grew up with foods like Ding Dongs, Coca-Cola, Lays Potato Chips, Top Ramen, frozen TV dinners, canned soups, et.
 On top of that, I was a very, very picky eater that I liked salt ALOT.
 Carbs were my go to.

 So, when did I change my ways?
-It wasn’t until I got married (game changer!) and became a mother to my two beautiful daughters (even a bigger game changer!!!) that I decided I wanted a better life, a healthier life.
-Not only did I start to worry about what I was feeding my children, how foods and products affected them…but I also worried about me and how I was feeling.
+It wasn’t until I got married and became a mother to my daughters, that I decided I wanted a better life.
+A healthier life.
+Not only did I start to worry about what I was feeding my children, how foods and products affected them, but I also worried about me and how I was feeling.